cube-js/cube/examples/highcharts/README.md

-## Example of e-commerce dashboard with Cube.js, React and Highcharts
+## Example of an e-commerce dashboard with Cube.js, React and Highcharts

 The analytics dashboard with [Highcharts](https://www.highcharts.com/) and React.
 You can find [the live demo here.](https://highcharts.cubecloudapp.dev/)